Best AI Tools for Graphic Design in 2026

 Step 3: Build prompt sets for each campaign type

-For each campaign type, store 3–5 prompt patterns with examples.
+For each campaign type, store 3 to 5 prompt patterns with examples.
 Add a short note: “works best for X” so future you knows when to reuse it.
 Pair this with your prompt systems guide so your prompts become reusable assets.

 Step 4: Automate approvals + handoff

 Use automation to reduce waiting time.
-A simple setup is: image ready → upload to shared drive → send Slack/Email notification → reviewer checks against checklist → approved asset moves to “Ready” folder.
+A simple setup: image ready, upload to shared drive, send Slack or email notification, reviewer checks against checklist, approved asset moves to “Ready” folder.
 You don’t need a fancy platform to get leverage.

 Step 5: QA before publishing